module Prism

 scopes- the locals that are in scope surrounding the code that is being parsed.
 This should be an array of arrays of symbols or nil.
 Scopes are ordered from the outermost scope to the innermost one. -

 version- the version of Ruby syntax that prism should used to parse Ruby code.
 By default prism assumes you want to parse with the latest version of Ruby syntax (which you can trigger withnilor"latest").
 You may also restrict the syntax to a specific version of Ruby, e.g., with"3.3.0".
 To parse with the same syntax version that the current Ruby is running useversion: "current".
+To parse with the nearest version to the current Ruby that is running, useversion: "nearest".
 Raises ArgumentError if the version is not currently supported byPrism.

 Source